 - Your proposed program of study must contribute to the future of Australia in one of the Foundation's priority funding areas: Technology and Innovation, Strengthening Australia-Asia ties or Enabling Positive Social Change;

 - include in your proposed program of study international opportunities which will develop your leadership skills and global networks, such as; study tours for the purpose of research, attending a short course or conference, a period of internship or volunteering;

 - have a worthy and viable post-study plan that benefits Australia;

 - supply two letters of reference, one academic reference and one personal reference; and

 - be able to attend the National Selection Panel to be held in Sydney 12 and 13 December 2017.

-The Westpac Future Leaders Scholarship program is offered in the areas of world class standing at the following universities:
+The Westpac Future Leaders Scholarship program is offered at the following universities:

 - Australian National University;